ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 # Record notation, constructor as a function

 We can specify datatypes (which remind of structs in C) with the `data` keyword, as shown in the following examples.
-(Also `newtype` can be used in the same fashion as `data`, for datastructures with a single constuctor, but the difference between the two keywords is a bit technical and will not be discussed here.)
+(Also `newtype` can be used in the same fashion as `data`, for datastructures that have a single constuctor, but the difference between the two keywords is a bit technical and will not be discussed here.)

 {% highlight haskell %}
 > data TypeA = MakeA { unA :: Int } deriving Show